Using an Indicia to Pay Postage for USPS Bulk Mail

 There are also special rules for indicias on official mail sent by U.S. government agencies.

 This is the simplest of several allowed layouts.
-You may see an indicia look differently on mail you receive.
+You may see an indicia that looks different on mail you receive.
 For examples of other acceptable layouts, please see the USPS rules for indicias.

 Where does the indicia go on the mail piece?